deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Dora, of course, promptly dragged her stool over with a squeal to sit next to Wild, antennae waving excitedly.
 “So what do you think of the ship?!”

-“I, uh… Well, I haven’t really had a chance to look around, yet,” Wild replied.
+“I, uh… Well, I haven’t really had a chance to look around, yet,” Wilde replied.

 “I could show you!
 Well, except I’m super busy taking on cargo right now so maybe this isn’t the best time so, yeah, maybe you’re right.
 But you should totally come see what I do while I’m still doing it!”

-Bruuk forced back a fond chitter, willed his ears into a more neutral position when Wild glanced at him, and carried on serving his food.
+Bruuk forced back a fond chitter, willed his ears into a more neutral position when Wilde glanced at him, and carried on serving his food.

-“Well, I plan on getting to know everyone, of course,” Wild replied.
+“Well, I plan on getting to know everyone, of course,” Wilde replied.

 “No time like now!”